jimichanga77/StroopImageCreate/README.md

 # StroopImageCreate
-The code developed in this uses python to create images for a Stroop task (i.e. colour words in different colours) from a stimuli list (in csv form).
+The code developed in this uses Python to create images for a Stroop task (i.e. colour words in different colours) from a stimuli list (in csv form).
 It was developed because some experiment developemnt software does not allow you to colour words and so images have to be used.

 The script asks you to select a csv file with your stimulil lists in and this needs to have a word-related column and a colour-related column.
-You specify which columns these are in the loop (rembering the first column will be 0, not 1).
+You specify which columns these are at the start of the script.

-e.g.

-word = row[1] - here column 2 is used from the csv file

-colour = row[2]- here column 3 is used from the csv file

 The colours I have used so far are Red,  Green, Blue, and Yellow and all work fine, I have not tried other colours yet.